 Of course, the government of 1820 were not convinced that radicals could organise a revolution, so the plot was organised by the Home Secretary.
 Still it gave them an excuse to execute the men they duped.

-And it is those public executions at Tyburn and the appointment of a new Home Secretary who thinks the death penalty is a good idea that brings back memories for David Benson at age 12 attending a performance of Spike Milligan in Birmingham at the time of the 1974 Birmingham pub bombings, when demands were being made for the execution of the six men stitched up for the atrocity by police.
+And it is those public executions at Tyburn and the appointment of a new Home Secretary who thinks the death penalty is a good idea that brings back memories for David Benson of being age 12 at a performance of Spike Milligan in Birmingham at the time of the 1974 Birmingham pub bombings, when demands were being made for the execution of the six men stitched up for the atrocity by police.
 By then, the death penalty had been abolished, but the six spent 18 years in prison for a crime they did not commit.